 We have introduced a Grade Point Average (GPA) system, alongside the Honours Degree classification, to provide further evidence of the achievement of our students.

-A Grade Point Average (or GPA) is an internationally recognised measure of student achievement.
-It is used to indicate progress during students’ studies and as a final measure of achievement upon the completion of a degree programme.
+A GPA is an internationally-recognised measure of student achievement and is used to indicate progress during students’ studies and as a final measure of achievement upon the completion of a degree programme.

 The University will award a 0-100 grade for each module studied along with a ‘Grade Point’.
 The GPA is then calculated as an average of the Grade Points for all of the modules on the degree programme.